TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 You can find in the `word2vec_visualgenome` folder, the pretrained word2vec model from gensim with visualgenome dataset.
 You can re-train it by adding `region_descriptions.json.gz` in dataset folder and running the main.py script

 # Manual agent operation
-You cau operate an Agent by using keyboard or GameContoroller.
+You cau operate an Agent by using keyboard or GameController.
-- `python keyboard_explore.py` (keyboard)
+- python keyboard_explore.py (keyboard)
-- `python sixaxis_explore.py -e ./EXPERIMENT/grid_memory/param.json` (GameController)
+- python sixaxis_explore.py -e ./EXPERIMENT/grid_memory/param.json (GameController)

 # Citation
 Please use this BibTex entry to cite our paper.